 - Parking provision needs to meet the operational needs of the development and overcome the need for inappropriate on-street parking, whilst at the same time avoiding providing large amounts of parking for non-essential users that would encourage car use. - New development needs to be provided with parking that avoids hazardous manoeuvring on the highway to obtain access to and from the site.
 No part of a vehicle parked within the development may project onto or over the highway.
 The vehicle access crossing may not be used as a parking area and no part of it is exempted for the purpose of footway parking. - All parking/servicing areas to be available for use at all times and in all weather conditions.
-Provision should also be provided for the accessibility needs of users.

-NCC has adopted a parking standard document, covering vehicular modes of transport commonly in use, e.g., bicycles, powered two wheelers, cars, buses, coaches and servicing vehicles.
-A copy of Parking Guidelines for new developments in Norfolk can be found on our website together with separate detailed guidance notes relating to vehicular access crossings.
+NCC has adopted a parking standard document, covering vehicular modes of transport commonly in use, e.g. bicycles, powered two wheelers, cars, buses, coaches and servicing vehicles.
+A copy of Parking Standards for Norfolk 2007 (PSfN) can be found on our website at www.norfolk.gov.uk together with separate detailed guidance notes relating to vehicular access crossings.

-can safely cater for sustainable development, which, if not suitably addressed, would otherwise cause fundamental road safety and accessibility concerns.
+Aim 7 To ensure the Major Road Network and Principal Road Network can safely cater for sustainable development, which, if not suitably addressed, would otherwise cause fundamental road safety and accessibility concerns.